Wicklets/wick-editor-2018/HOWTO.md

 - Layers can be locked by clicking the lock icon on that layer
 - Layers can be hidden by clicking the eye icon in that layer
 - Layers can be reordered by dragging them by the three lines icon on the left

+### Tweens

+- Create a motion tween on a frame by right clicking a frame and selecting `Create Motion Tween`.
+- If there are multiple objects on the frame when a motion tween is created, they will be automatically grouped into a single object.
+- Create keyframes by right clicking and selecting `Insert Keyframe`.
+- Copy and paste keyframes by right clicking a keyframe and selecting `Copy Keyframe` or `Paste Keyframe`.
+- Keyframes will be automatically added if an object is modified while the playhead is over a point on the frame without a keyframe.
+- You can change the "easing" of a tween in the Inspector.
+The current options are `None`, `Ease In`, `Ease Out`, and `Ease In-Out`.
+- If you want to rotate an object 360 degrees or more in a tween, use the `Number of Rotations` value in the Inspector. _Note: You can rotate objects counter-clockwise by using a negative value here._
+- Tweening of all transformations (x, y, scale, rotation) is possible, as well as opacity.

+### Sounds

+**TODO**

 ### Onion Skinning